redwoodjs/redwood/docs/docs/intro-to-servers.md

 Once you're past that prompt you'll then either be prompted for your password, or logged in automatically (when using a private or public key).
 Let's look at each one in detail.

-:::caution Baremetal First Deploy Woes?
+:::warning Baremetal First Deploy Woes?

 If you're having trouble deploying to your server with Baremetal, and you've never connected to your server manually via SSH, this could be why: Baremetal provides no interactive prompt to accept this server fingerprint.
 You need to connect manually at least once before Baremetal can connect.